joe4k/wdcutils/README.md

 ==> This launches the notebook for measuring performance of your trained classifier of Natural Language Classifier instance.
 * Point to example_parms.json file in your notebook.
 * Execute the various steps of the notebook by providing the required parameters.

+# License

+  This sample code is licensed under Apache 2.0.
+  Full license text is available in [LICENSE](LICENSE).